 Before enquiring about a visit, we encourage you to check our information on stored collections visits.

 The Shop is open between 10.00am and 5.30pm.
-We accept cash, but we would ask you to use contactless card payments if possible.
+We accept cash and card payments.
 You can also visit our online shop.

 Toilets are open, including baby change and Changing Places facilities.